 'It was good because once a week I had a meeting with my head of year.
 If anything happened I could tell them and they were always asking if I was alright...
 There was one teacher [whom] I confided in a lot.
-They were both alright because I had known them for five years.
-So it was easier to talk to them than my mum, because I never talked to my mum.'
+They were to them than my mum, because I never talked to my mum.'